detroitenglish/cloudflare-workers-webpack-plugin/README.md

 ## Options

-* `pattern`: a route matching pattern, a comma-separated list of patterns, or an Array of patterns to enable for your newly spawned JavaScript minion (default: `undefined`)
+* `enabledPatterns`: a single route matching pattern, a comma-separated list of patterns, or an Array of patterns to enable for your newly spawned JavaScript minion (default: `undefined`)
   - Example (string): `"*.your-site.lol"`
   - Example (list): `"*.your-site.lol,your-site.lol/some-pattern/*"`
   - Example (Array): `["*.your-site.lol", "your-site.lol/some-pattern/*"]`
+* `disabledPatterns`: same as `enabledPatterns` above, but the worker will **ignore** requests matching these patterns.
 * `script`: **relative** path to your worker script (default: `<webpack-config-output-file>`)
 * `metadataPath`: Optional **relative** path to a [JSON metadata file with e.g. secrets](https://developers.cloudflare.com/workers/api/resource-bindings/secrets-vault/) (default: `undefined`)
-* `clearRoutes`: Delete ALL existing route patterns; requires a `pattern` string be provided (default: `false`)
 * `skipWorkerUpload`: Skip uploading the worker script and process only route patterns (default: `false`)
 * `reset`: Delete ALL route patterns, DELETE existing worker script, and exit (default: `false`)
 * `verbose`: Log additional information about each deployment step to the console (default: `false`)